 During the year, the CEFIA had a significant number of material transactions with the Debt Management Account, which is operated by the DMO.
 CRND's client mandates required the bulk of the funds to be invested in gilts or deposited with the Debt Management Account.
+The amount held by the Debt Management Account is shown in the statement of financial position, and the interest received and movement in amounts deposited are shown in the statement of cash flows.

 During the year, the CEFIA had a significant number of material transactions with The Crown Estate due to monies advanced and withdrawn in respect of investments.
-During the year, The Crown Estate advanced £1,780 million (net of withdrawals) to the CEFIA.
+During the year, The Crown Estate advanced £232 million (net of withdrawals) to the CEFIA (2020-2021: £1,780 million net advance).